 A friar secretly marries them, hoping to end the feud.
 Romeo and his companions almost immediately encounter Juliet’s cousin Tybalt, who challenges Romeo.
 When Romeo refuses to fight, Romeo’s friend Mercutio accepts the challenge and is killed.
 Romeo then kills Tybalt and is banished.
 He spends that night with Juliet and then leaves for Mantua.

 Juliet’s father forces her into a marriage with Count Paris.
-To avoid this marriage, Juliet takes a potion, given her by the friar, which makes her appear dead.
+To avoid this marriage, Juliet takes a potion, given to her by the friar, which makes her appear dead.
 The friar will send Romeo word to be at her family tomb when she awakes.
 The plan goes awry, and Romeo learns instead that she is dead.
 In the tomb, Romeo kills himself.
 Juliet wakes, sees his body, and commits suicide.
-Their deaths appear finally to end the feud.”
+Their deaths appear to finally to end the feud.”

-Two households, both alike in dignity
+“Two households, both alike in dignity

 (In fair Verona, where we lay our scene),